Eclectica, Granite Springs

 Did she want him to be?

-Thia’s relief, she counted an accompanying adult for every child, making for a group total of six.
-Lynette had found something to do along their browsing trajectory, making herself available without being intrusive.
-Abby was back at the counter, handling another sale, and Thia considered whether this would be a good time to check online orders.
+The high-pitched voices of multiple toddlers caused a rush of concern, but as they entered she counted an accompanying adult per child, making for a group total of six and not liable to get into unintended trouble.
+Lynette was finding things to do along their browsing trajectory, making herself available to assist without being intrusive.
+Abby was bringing another sale to one of the other registers.
+This might be a good time as any for Thia to check online orders.

-Why would Cormac be in disguise?
-It was ridiculous to think that he would be…or even that he would be here at all.
+Why would Cormac pretend to be someone else with her?
+It was a ridiculous thought.
+As ridiculous as thinking that he would be in Granite Springs at all.
 What would he want?

 Are you happy?

-An incredible, shelf-rattling rumble started up outside, causing everyone to stop in their tracks and look to the window.
-Thia and Abby came together near the door just as the unmistakeable belch of a Harley Davidson sounded from somewhere up the block.
+An incredible rumble started up outside, causing everyone to stop and look to the window.
+Glass rattled in its frames as the wooden floor vibrated, the motion traveling up through display cases throughout the store.
+Thia and Abby met near the door just as the unmistakable belch of a Harley Davidson sounded from somewhere up the block.

-Not just one Harley, Thia realized, as the low rumble built to a mechanized roar.
-One rider after another zoomed down Main Street.
-Glossy paint, gleaming chrome, scuffed black leather—and more scruffy beards than she’d seen at one time since she’d left L. A.
+Not just one Harley, Thia realized, when the bass rumble crescendoed to a roar.
+One motorcycle after another zoomed by, using all three lanes of the street.
+Glossy paint, gleaming chrome, scuffed black leather—and more shaggy beards than she had seen at one time since leaving southern California.

 Maybe they were just passing through.

-Exhaust seeped past the door and she grimaced, covered her nose and mouth with her hand.
+Exhaust seeped in through the doorway and she grimaced, covered her nose and mouth with her hand.

 “They’ve been before?”

-Her friend nodded.
 “Every winter.
-You’d think the snow would be a problem, but it never seems to be.
-They hole up near Soda Mountain.
-Southeast of town,” she explained off of Thia’s frown.
-“There’s a roadhouse.
-Used to be nice, a place for local bikers—motorized and pedal—to go during a weekend ride.
+They hole up at the old Soda Mountain roadhouse.
+Southeast of town,” she explained off Thia’s look of confusion.
+“It used to be a place that catered to local bikers—motorized and pedal.
+Nice, friendly atmosphere.
+Really good pie.
 Then, about five years ago, those guys showed up.
 The Rekkrs.
 They’re good at it.”

 “What do they do?”
-Thia noted that the group with the kids was browsing again, looking more relaxed.
+Thia noted that the group with the kids was browsing again, seeming more relaxed.

-“In town, nothing much—just noise and an intimidating presence.
-Outside of town….”
+“Within city limits, not too much—mainly noise and having fun acting intimidating.
+Outside….”
 Abby shrugged.
 “It’s best not to spend time in that part of the mountain.
 Not till spring, anyway.
 Unless you’re the snow plow driver,” she added with an attempt at levity.
 It quickly failed.
 “Although I don’t think even they go up there.”

-“How can they ride if the roads if—never mind.”
+“How can they ride when the roads—never mind.”
 Thia had better things to worry about.
 “If everything is under control here, I though I’d go take care of today’s shipments.”

-“We’ll be fine,” Abby said.
-“Sometimes I think she could run the place by herself.”
+“We’ll be fine,” Abby said, watching.
+“She could probably run the whole place single-handed.”

-“As could you,” Thia assured her, amused by the note of jealousy she’d detected.
+“As could you,” Thia assured her, having detected a note of jealousy.

-Her mood improved, Thia headed toward the office.
+Mood lifted, Thia headed for the office.
 If she remembered correctly, there were only a few things to—

 She stopped, turned back to Abby.

-Who wasn’t smiling at all.
-“If he is not Cormac, that’s even more reason not to deal with him by yourself.”
+Who was no longer smiling.
+“If Connor isn’t Cormac, that’s even more reason not to deal with him alone.”

 Landmark Hotel, Granite Springs

-Cormac pushed open the main door and stepped into the bright warmth of the hotel lobby.
-It was an old building by American standards, but tastefully modernized.
-Art deco lines and furnishings, and a background palette of neutral, light colors.
+Cormac pushed open the hotel’s main door and stepped into the lobby’s bright warmth.
+Old by American standards, the building had been tastefully modernized to maintain its Art Deco lines and fixtures while using contemporary furnishings and light, neutral colors.
 Beneath the proliferation of seasonal trappings were some quality oil paintings.
 Landscapes mostly, and probably local.

 Before he could, Murphy appeared.

-On approach, Murphy made the small, sweeping gesture of an elementary coercion spell.
-The crossword-puzzle man promptly stood and took himself to an armchair in one of the crowded areas.
+On his approach, Murphy made the small, sweeping gesture of an elementary coercion spell.
+The newspaper-reading man promptly stood and took himself to a chair in one of the more crowded areas.

 “Wondered when you’d get around to stopping by.”
 Murphy sank into the vacated seat.
 His words carried a worn trace of Ireland.
-“Nice disguise you’ve got going there.
+“Nice disguise you’ve worked out.
 Fool anyone with it?”

 Cormac shrugged.
 “Well enough.”

 “Really.”
-Murphy leaned back, laid his arms along the top of the couch in a casual pose belied by the glint of power within the dark of his eyes.
+Murphy slouched, a casual pose belied by the glint of power in his eyes.
+A flash of bronze within the brown.
 “So.
 Where is it, then?”

-“I don’t have it.”
+“I don’t have it.
+Yet.”
 Cormac braced for an explosion…of temper, of power—a literal explosion.
-Anything, really, on the scale of furious reactions.
-So he was unprepared when the other man merely nodded.
+Anything, really, on the scale of furious responses.

-A bargain made according to the Old Ways, upon pain of death.
+The word was meant literally.
+Their bargain had been made according to the Old Ways: upon pain of death.

-A staff member walked by to refill someone’s coffee, and Cormac regretted not getting that tea.
+A hotel employee walked past with a caraffe, and Cormac regretted not getting that tea he’d wanted.
 His throat was dry.

-“I was hoping”—how he did loathe that word—“that we might adjust our deal.”
+“I was hoping”—how he did loathe that word, hope—“that we might adjust the bargain.”

 “That takes more than a passing skill.”

-“Cassandra.”
-His recently-discovered half-sister, bent on revenge.
-If she was behind the clearing out of Fiend’s Fell, it meant she had every piece of Idris’s extensive arsenal.
-Every relic collected, every weapon, every spell.
+Cormac’s recently-discovered half-sister, bent on revenge.
+If he was correct and she was behind the clearing out of Fiend’s Fell, it meant she had every piece of Idris’s extensive arsenal.
+Every collected relic, every weapon, every spell.

 “A few hours.”
 Cormac grimaced.
 “I—well, it took me some time to get my head straight.”

 That had been Cormac’s conclusion as well.
 An undertaking of that scope would have taken days, not hours.
 “Idris may have intended to clear out after the ritual.
-If so, he’d have already made preparations.”
+If so, he would’ve already made preparations.”

 Because Cormac hadn’t been able to think clearly.
-He had been reeling, trying to come to terms with having killed Idris and of finally being free.
+He had been reeling, trying to come to terms with his role in Idris’s death and of finally being free.
 All while missing Thia to the point of obsession.

 “I’m telling you now,” he said.